phac-modelling-hub/immunity-landscape/README.md

 This repo is set up as a [Quarto Project](https://quarto.org/docs/projects/quarto-projects.html).
 Quarto docs (_e.g._, notes) should be kept at the top level and they inherit the metadata specified in `_quarto.yml`.
 You can additionally specify document-specific metadata in the YAML header of each file; this will get [merged](https://quarto.org/docs/projects/quarto-projects.html#metadata-merging) with the project-level metadata.

-Rendered documents will appear in `_docs/`.
-Before rendering a doc to send, be sure to add the following setting to the document's YAML header to ensure the generated `.html` is portable:
+Rendered documents appear in `rendered/draft/`.
+Since these are generated files that are likely to change a lot as we work on the associated `.qmd`s, tracking changes to them with git would not be useful (we're already tracking the source docs anyway).
+Thus, `rendered/draft/` is ignored by git.
+If you would like to share a rendered report over GitHub, please copy it over to `rendered/` (not ignored), having first rendered with the following setting to ensure the generated `.html` is self-contained:

 ```
 format: